mrdvt92/docker-almalinux9-perl-starman-http-to-mqtt/README.md

 # Name

-docker-centos7-perl-starman-http-to-mqtt - Docker for Starman PSGI server which publishes HTTP GET URLs to MQTT
+docker-almalinux9-perl-starman-http-to-mqtt - Docker for Starman PSGI server which publishes HTTP GET URLs to MQTT

 # Docker Image

-This Docker image is built from the [Official CentOS 7 Docker Image](https://hub.docker.com/_/centos).
+This Docker image was built based on the [Almalinux Container image for Ansible Testing](https://github.com/bpadair32/docker-image-alma9-systemd)

 # Starman

 [Starman](https://metacpan.org/release/Starman) is a high-performance preforking [PSGI/Plack](https://metacpan.org/release/Plack) web server.
-We install it with `yum` from RPMs at [OpenFusion](http://repo.openfusion.net/centos7-x86_64/)
+We install it with `yum` from RPMs at [DavisNetwokrs](https://linux.davisnetworks.com/el9/updates/)

 # PSGI App